Attracting beneficial insects

 Here is a video, showing how we put our insect hotel together.
 Remember that you can build yours any old way, but this will give you some ideas:

-I have to tell you, we had so much fun putting it together and then watching the insect activity in and around it!
+We had so much fun putting it together and then watching the insect activity in and around it!
 Here’s a video showing mason bees coming and going: